 – COURSE MARKING ETC

 Refreshments are available on the course at Crummack Farm (approx 6 mile point) and on the village green.

-First Aid cover will be provided by St John Ambulance Brigade on the village green.
+First Aid cover will be provided by Event Medical Services on the village green.

 The race circuit will be well marked by strategically placed flags, and race marshals will be stationed at 5 checkpoints to identify all runners by number.
 Marshals will have phone or radio contact with the village green and with each other.